3. SW4RM Protocol Specification¶

 Technical Implementation:

-- Message Persistence: All messages are durably persisted before acknowledgment using write-ahead logging
+- Message Persistence: The system persists all messages durably before acknowledgment using write-ahead logging.

-- Event Ordering: Global message ordering using hybrid logical clocks (HLC) for causal consistency
+- Event Ordering: The system orders messages globally using hybrid logical clocks (HLC) for causal consistency.

-- Message Deduplication: SHA-256 based content hashing prevents duplicate message processing
+- Message Deduplication: The system uses SHA-256 content hashing to prevent duplicate message processing.

-- Delivery Semantics: Configurable delivery guarantees (at-most-once, at-least-once, exactly-once)
+- Delivery Semantics: You configure delivery guarantees as at-most-once, at-least-once, or exactly-once.

 3.2.2.2.
 Distributed System Consistency Model¶

-- Strong Consistency: Configurable strong consistency for critical operations using distributed consensus
+- Strong Consistency: You configure strong consistency for critical operations.
+The system uses distributed consensus.

-- Causal Consistency: Maintains causal relationships between related messages using vector clocks
+- Causal Consistency: The system maintains causal relationships between related messages using vector clocks.

-- Session Consistency: Guarantees consistency within agent session boundaries
+- Session Consistency: The system guarantees consistency within agent session boundaries.

 Consistency Configuration: